fanzyflani/parsniptheory/README.txt

 This program is SHAREWARE.
 Unfortunately, there is no "registered version" yet, as this is currently in ALPHA TESTING.
 That means this ISN'T FINISHED.

 Please, if you're sharing this program, make sure you share the unmodified files.
 (You can share modified files, just make sure you have unmodified files handy)
-If you accidentally ruin your dat/level.psl file, rip it out of the .zip file again.

 ----